chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

 The remaining three commands are for local deployments.
 To query blockchain running on your localhost like ganache.
 In this tutorial, I will focus on the graph studio and blockchain on the mainnet.
 If you are interested in building a subgraph for your localhost blockchain, I recommend [this tutorial](https://thegraph.academy/developers/local-development/) from the [graph academy](https://thegraph.academy/).

 To connect your subgraph with the subgraph studio, use this command.
-You need to run it only once to authenticate your graph
+You need to run it only once to authenticate your graph.

 ```
-  graph auth --studio <Deploy-key-You-will-findit-as-access-Token>
+  graph auth --studio <Deploy-key-You-will-find-it-as-access-Token>
 ```

 To deploy